webpack-contrib/webpack-hot-client/README.md

 Sets the host that the `WebSocket` server will listen on.
 If this doesn't match the host of the server the module is used with, the module may not function properly.
-If the `server` option is defined, this option is ignored.
+If the `server` option is defined, and the server has been instructed to listen, this option is ignored.

 If using the module in a specialized environment, you may choose to specify an `object` to define `client` and `server` host separately.
 The `object` value